Last updated on September 13th, 2021 at 10:30 am

 The Basecamp features a wet bath with a combined shower and toilet, as expected.
 But what’s not expected is the porcelain toilet inside the tiny bathroom!
 That’s a surprising (but nice) upgrade that can make a real difference when it comes to a bathroom.
 Using a plastic toilet can get old fast.

-But I actually like this change.
-When you consider how many faucets are inside the same small RV it does start to seem like overkill and I’m happy to love a sink in my bathroom if it means I get more functional space elsewhere- especially in the kitchen.
+However, what this tiny bathroom is missing is an additional sink.
+This is a bit of a deal-breaker for me, as it means I’ll be brushing my teeth in the kitchen or trying to stick my face under the showerhead!
+But, others may like this change.
+When I consider how many faucets are inside the same small RV, it does start to seem like overkill.
+I guess I’d be happy to love a sink in my bathroom if it means I get more functional space elsewhere- especially in the kitchen.

 For a closer look at the bathroom inside this rig you can check out this video: